 An introduction to mental health

-Research suggests that artists and performers are seven times more likely to experience poor mental health.
+Research suggests that 30% of musicians are experiencing poor mental wellbeing.
 This in-depth and comprehensive guide aims to raise mental health awareness amongst performers and musicians, promote healthy practices for mental wellbeing, offer useful tools and resources, and suggest helpful charities and support organisations that may be particularly useful to musicians.

 According to the World Health Organization (WHO), mental health is an essential part of general health: “Health is a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity.”